miykael/nipype-beginner-s-guide/homepage/glossary.rst

 Plugin
 ******
 In the context of Nipype, plugins are components that describe how a workflow should be executed.
 They allow seamless execution across many architectures and make the usage of parallel computation look so easy.
-For more see the `introductory section <http://miykael.github.com/nipype-beginner-s-guide/nipype.html#execution-plugins>`_ of this beginner's guide.
+For more see the `introduction section <http://miykael.github.com/nipype-beginner-s-guide/nipype.html#execution-plugins>`_ of this beginner's guide.

 Positron Emission Tomography (PET)
 **********************************